Firefighters battle blaze in Hong Kong shopping district

 HONG KONG (AP) — Hong Kong firefighters battled a blaze early Friday that broke out at a construction site in the city’s popular shopping district.

-The fire erupted at the site in the densely built Tsim Sha Tsui district at about 11 p.m. on Thursday night.
-Multiple floors of the structure were on fire and burning debris floated in the air.
+The fire erupted at the site of The Mariners’ Club redevelopment project in the densely populated Tsim Sha Tsui district at about 11 p.m. on Thursday night.
+Multiple floors of the structure — including scaffolding — were on fire, and burning debris floated in the air.
 No casualties have been reported.

+The redevelopment plan by the Empire Group was to build a 42-story architectural landmark to house the historic club and a new hotel, its website said.

-The site is surrounded by a shopping center, some residential and commercial buildings, with several hotels in the same area.
+The site is surrounded by a shopping center, several hotels and some residential and commercial buildings.

 Residents at a residential building close to the scene had to be evacuated, police said, but authorities have not said how many people were affected.